soos3d/Deploy-an-ERC-20-token-on-Scroll-using-Hardhat/README.md

-# Deploy an ERC-20 token on Scroll L2 using Harhat
+# Deploy an ERC-20 token on Scroll L2 using Hardhat

 This simple project shows you how to deploy an ERC-20 token on the Scroll L2 testnet using HardHat.
 Scroll is a new and emerging EVM compatible zero knowledge rollup blockchain aimed at improving Ethereum scalability and reducing costs.